Beekeeping is an extremely rewarding and satisfying hobby.

 For the choice of options you get, these suits are also very reasonably priced.
-So if customizability is your thing, be sure to check out their website as they have jackets and hoodies available, too.
+So if customizability is your thing, be sure to check out their Amazon Shop as they have jackets and hoodies available, too.

 Humble Bee Ventilated Beekeeping Suit

 This is another suit that comes in a wide variety of sizes, which makes it accessible for all kinds of different body shapes and sizes from XX-small to XXX-large.

 Humble Bee’s ventilated suit comes with cushioned knee-pads for extra support when kneeling and bending over while beekeeping.
 Elasticated thumb and foot holds keep everything in place for a comfortable, tailored fit.

 The suit is a unisex design suitable for men and women between 6’4″ – 6’6″ (192 – 197 cm).
 For extra convenience, the veil on the hood is removable for easy washing.

 One of the best parts about this suit and this brand is that with every sale, Humble Bee donates 10% of its earnings to non-profit organizations that encourage and promote bee conservation efforts and localized beekeeping activities.

 Therefore, with every purchase, you know that your money is going to a worthy and important cause.